 Your manuscript will be reformatted in production, so precise formatting of the manuscript file is not necessary.
 However, please be sure that the heading hierarchy is clear so that the proper heading levels are used.

 For LaTeX users, Springer provides manuscript preparation tools that help structure the manuscript.

 ►LaTeX2e macro packages

-If excerpts from copyrighted works (including websites) such as illustrations, tables, animations, or text quotations are included in your manuscript, please obtain permission from the copyright holder (usually the original publisher) for both the print and online format.
+If excerpts from copyrighted works (including websites) such as illustrations, tables, animations, or text quotations are included in your manuscript, you must obtain permission from the copyright holder (usually the original publisher).

 Please comply with the instructions stipulated in the permission(s) concerning acknowledgments or credit lines within your manuscript (e.g., reference to the copyright holder in captions) and keep the written confirmation of the permission in your possession with the copy of your manuscript.